 Santo Domingo, the capital, was founded in 1498 by Christopher Columbus and became the first European settlement in the Americas.
 Today it is home to the first European: hospital, university, customs house, and cathedral in the Americas.
 It was also the place where early colonists Antonio de Montesinos and Bartolome de las Casas defended the natives from the torture and genocide of the Spanish invaders.

 As the biggest and most populated city in the Dominican Republic, Santo Domingo offers a world of things to do.
 It’s bursting with opportunities for cultural, historical, political, nightlife, and gastronomical experiences and insights.
+It’s also one of the best places to live in the Dominican Republic.

 The Historic Center’s Best Airbnbs in Santo Domingo